RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 Before you deploy private repositories for managing container images for the Redis Enterprise operator and cluster, take care to note:

- * Each version of Redis Enterprise operator is mapped to a specific version of Redis Enterprise.
+ * Each version of the Redis Enterprise operator is mapped to a specific version of Redis Enterprise.
 The semantic versions match (e.g., 6.0.8) but the releases may be different (e.g., 6.0.8-1 is the operator version for RS 6.0.8-28).
  * A specific operator version only supports a specific Redis Enterprise